yosa/test-rigs-ecommerce-api/README.md

 ```

 ### Run endpoints from postman
-- Run the endpoint located in the security / login / success folder
+- Run the endpoint located in the security/login/success folder
     +  If the credentials are incorrect, the following json returns:

 ```